Stability and super-resolution of generalized spike recovery: Decimation

-Somewhat surprisingly, the decimated condition number $CN^{\left(\df^{*}\right)}$ happens to be very close to the undecimated one, \emph{in the setting }$\ns\delta\ll1$.
-We demonstrate this numerically in \prettyref{sec:Numerical-experiments} below.
-Thus, at this informal level, solving the decimated system provides solution as accurate as one would get if she solved the full overdetermined problem by least squares.

 Let us now discuss how the decimated system can be solved in practice. \prettyref{cor:super-resolution} provides a simple recipe: given $\ns$ measurements, just pick up the $\nparams$ evenly spaced ones having ``maximal spread''.
 Since this is now a square system (effectively of constant size), it can be solved efficiently.
-In \cite{batenkov_prony_2014} we propose such a method based on polynomial homotopy continuation.
-In \prettyref{sec:Numerical-experiments} of this paper we show that even standard methods such as nonlinear least squares and ESPRIT do not lose accuracy when ``fed'' with decimated measurements on one hand, and have reduced running time on the other hand.
+In \cite{batenkov_prony_2014,batenkov_accurate} we propose such a method based on polynomial homotopy continuation.
+In \prettyref{sec:Numerical-experiments} of this paper we show that even standard methods such as nonlinear least squares and ESPRIT do not lose accuracy when provided with decimated measurements on one hand, and have reduced running time on the other hand.

 An important caveat of the decimation approach is that it introduces \emph{aliasing} for the nodes - indeed, the system \eqref{eq:decimated-prony-def} has $w_{j}=\jp_{j}^{\df}$ as the solution instead of $\jp_{j}$, and therefore after solving \eqref{eq:decimated-prony-def}, the algorithm must select the correct value for the $\df^{\text{-th}}$ root $\left(\nn w_{j}\right)^{\frac{1}{\df}}$.
 Thus, either the algorithm should start with an approximation of the correct value (and thus decimation will be used as a fine-tuning technique), or it should choose one among the $\df$ possibilities - for instance, by calculating the discrepancy with the other measurements, which were not originally utilized in the decimated calculation.
 Another possibility would be to try different decimation parameters and employ some matching procedure, discarding the spurious roots above.

-Let us stress again that we do not expect decimation to be useful in all situations, but rather in the ``super-resolution'' setting where $\ns\delta\ll1$, and $\ns>\nparams$ - thus providing efficient utilization of the additional available measurements.
+In \cite{batenkov_accurate} we discuss these issues in more detail.